This is part three. Part one: "Five Minutes for Seven Years" and part two: "Anything for the Theatre" are found elsewhere on this blog

 One Seat Per Child’s Butt

 This lack of staff caused problems, but for sold-out shows the biggest problem was monitoring seating.
 SCT didn’t have reserved seats it was all open seating.
-I was forever running around, asking people to pull their families coats out of the seat they just stuffed them into, or telling them if their child was sitting on the floor in front, they could not also save a seat with them.
+I was forever running around, asking people to pull their families coats out of the seat they just stuffed them all into, or telling them if their child was sitting on the floor in front (we had floor seating the Martin Theatre), they could not also save a seat with them.
 That would be two seats for one child, and unless they had two tickets, that was a no-no. Now if I was stuck tearing tickets with no help, making people actually sit together without the ‘protection seat’ between them was impossible.
 This slowed everything down.
+This doesn’t count cast or crew sneaking people in from backstage, taking already sold seats.
 I ran a lot as house manger, up and down the grand staircase, in and out of the theatre, to the box office and back, in nearly constant movement.
 I was fast.
 I was younger then.

-Now, why would they keep creating a new position over mine and installing my assistant in it a secret?
-They had no one to replace me.
+Now, why would they keep the creation of a new position over mine, and installing my assistant in it, a secret?
+They were afraid I would walk and they had no one to replace me.
 It was the busiest time at the theatre, “Jeff” was on vacation and wasn’t about to fill in for me.
-They were worried if they told me I would walk and they’d be stuck.
-So, I worked extra hours filling in for the missing volunteers and vacationing assistant and noting odd things happening.
+They were worried they’d be stuck.
+And they would.
+So, I worked extra hours filling in for the missing volunteers and the vacationing assistant and noting odd things happening.

 “The Lion the Witch and the Wardrobe” ended with me drained and stressed.
 After the last show ended I was called into the new Managing Director’s office (we had one finally, the old Acting MD was now Development Director), along with the Concession Manager, the Gift Shop Manager and Volunteer Coordinator.
 My Official title was Front of House Manager and I was over the rest of the FOH departments (concessions, gift shop, other house mangers) and in charge of hiring and firing my own staff.
-I had been advocating my title be changed to Audience Services Manager and I be allowed to hire another house manager to take over those duties from me.
+I had been advocating my title be changed to Audience Services Manager and I be allowed to hire another house manager to take over those duties from me, but was told I was too valuable and popular where I was.
 Well, my desire had come true!
 Jeff my assistant was now to be Audience Services Manager, over me.
 I had been there five years at this point but had not been interviewed, consulted or even notified this was happening.
 Of course, it had already happened, five weeks earlier.
 I was stunned.
 I had wanted to fire the guy as useless and now he would be my boss.
 I muttered some phony congratulations got up and walked out, leaving the rest of the staff to shake hands and talk.
 As I left I was told to check my email, as changes were being made.

 I Make a Decision Without Making One

-The other was meant to reset FOH policies: Ushers needed their shirts tucked in, and all shirts needed to have collars; no t-shirts of any kind.
+The other email was meant to reset FOH policies: paid ushers needed their shirts tucked in, and all shirts needed to have collars; no t-shirts of any kind.
 No sneakers, no knit hats, no jeans.
-Frankly, my ushers were not paid enough to do anything but scrape by and a new wardrobe would be out of their immediate means.
+Frankly, my ushers for the school shows were not paid enough to do anything but scrape by and a new wardrobe would be out of their immediate means.
 I was now annoyed.
 I got up, put on my jacket and headed back to the MD’s office.
 It was on the way home.
 Kinda.

 The Managing Director was an email guy, meaning he preferred to conduct business and people at a distance.
 I am not.
 I walked into his office: